Indirect Criminal Contempt

 The judge, on the judge’s own motion or on affidavit of any person having knowledge of the facts, may issue and sign an order directed to the defendant, stating the essential facts constituting the criminal contempt charged and requiring the defendant to appear before the court to show cause why the defendant should not be held in contempt of court.

-The trial court’s failure to strictly comply with Rule 3.840 constitutes fundamental error which requires a reversal of the order finding a person in indirect criminal contempt on appeal to a higher court.
+The trial court’s failure to strictly comply with Rule 3.840 constitutes a fundamental error that requires a reversal of the order finding a person in indirect criminal contempt on appeal to a higher court.

 In fact, “greater procedural due process safeguards are accorded when proceedings are for indirect criminal contempt.”
 Pugliese v.
 Pugliese, 347 So.2d 422, 425 (Fla.
 1977).

 Sufficiency of the Show Cause Order

 When the contempt proceedings are fundamentally flawed from the start, reversal is required on appeal due to these deficiencies even in the absence of an objection to the trial court regarding the sufficiency of the show cause order.
 In Hagerman v.
 Hagerman, 751 So.2d 152, 154 (Fla.
 2d DCA 2000), the court acknowledges that “the failure to comply with rule 3.840 is fundamental error and no objection is required.”

 To be legally sufficient, the order to show cause must: